04/15/06

 smaller than a Mourning Dove (which I had for comparison).
 Slender body.

-Pale gray body with
+Pale gray body

-noticeable scaling effect to the body plumage.
+with noticeable scaling effect to the body plumage.

 Pale light face.

-No markings or pattern
+No markings or

-on face or on wings.
+pattern on face or on wings.

 Long tail.
-White underneath
+White

-tail.
+underneath tail.
 Square tail.

-I had great light to see
+I had great light

-park or get out and search for the bird.
+way to park or get out and search for the bird.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx